• Skip to primary navigation

 Tips to Keep Fruit Leathers from Over Drying

 • Use a Teflon or silicone fruit leather sheet for best results.
-Parchment or baking paper are good, but if your fruit leather tends to be a little wet, the paper can absorb and stick.
+Parchment or baking paper is good, but if your fruit leather tends to be a little wet, the paper can absorb and stick.
 These dehydrator sheets from Amazon are inexpensive and can be cut to fit almost any dehydrator tray size.

 • Flip your fruit leather over as soon as it is stable enough to move.
 Generally, the surface has lost its sheen and is dull, and the leather will not break as you pick it up.
 This allows a more effective drying of the whole sheet.